lightlace/cpp-docs.de-de/docs/mfc/reference/csliderctrl-class.md

 ### <a name="parameters"></a>Parameter

 *nSize*<br/>
-Die neue Zeilengröße des Schieberegler-Steuerelements.
+Die neue Zeilengröße des Schieberegler-Steuer Elements.

 ### <a name="return-value"></a>Rückgabewert